Mark specialises in media, public and human rights law.

 He also draws upon extensive third sector board level experience involving a range of governance and policy work.

-He is the Senior Vice Chair and an elected Trustee of the Spinal Injuries Association (SIA), the leading national charity (with around 55 staff nationally) working for people who experience spinal cord injury (SCI), often causing paralysis and nearly always life changing.
+He is an elected Board Trustee of the Spinal Injuries Association (SIA), the leading national charity (with around 55 staff nationally) working for people who experience spinal cord injury (SCI), often causing paralysis and nearly always life changing.
 It is also a leading authority on SCI research and learning, supplying education, training and expertise on SCI to healthcare and rehab professionals, campaigns and charities.
-As Chair of the Programmes Committee, he oversees essential services to SCI people and families, advocacy casework, education and training, and public affairs, influencing, and campaigning.
+As Senior Vice Chair and Chair of the Programmes Committee from 2021-2023, he oversaw essential services to SCI people and families, advocacy casework, education and training, and public affairs, influencing, and campaigning.

 Before that, he was an elected member of the Board (the longest serving to that point) and convener of various committees of ILPA (the Immigration Law Practitioners Association), which is an association of lawyers, advisers, academics and NGOs which promotes effective representation and access to justice for migrants, and a just and equitable system of immigration, asylum and nationality law.
 As well as governance issues, he represented ILPA on various judicial and governmental stakeholder groups, and worked on briefings, evidence and advice for numerous Government, official, parliamentary and non-Governmental advisory groups, committees and inquiries.